timothycdc/tchungblog/exampleSite/content/blog/book-takeaways-the-improbability-principle-1-2.md

 +++
 ### The Improbability Principle

-This is part one of my takeaways I've learnt from the book _The Improbability Principle_ by David J Hand.
+This is part one of my takeaways I've learnt from the book _The Improbability Principle_ by David J. Hand.
 It explores the reasons behind why very rare things do occur.
 I've selected quotes and explanations from the book, paraphrased them and added my own findings to the mix.
 Enjoy!

 ### Introduction